Clement-Lelievre/the_riddler/readme.md

-Logic puzzles found on 538/theriddler here: https://fivethirtyeight.com/tag/the-riddler/
+Logic puzzles found on 538/theriddler here: https://fivethirtyeight.com/tag/the-riddler/ and from Summer 2023 onwards [here](https://thefiddler.substack.com/)

 some of which can be solved with the help of a program